ibmf-bioinformatics/MeStanG/manuals/Manual.md

 |file3.fasta  |tax3   |nreads3 or ratio3 |...        |...  |
 |...          |...    |...               |...        |...  |

-For all designs, reads or ratio refer to the abundances for each `.fasta` file, only one style can be provided for each run, if using ratio (values from 0 to 1, the total sum has to be 1) the total number of reads for the sample will be taken from `-n` in the command-line design parameters.
+For all designs, "reads" or "ratio" refers to the read abundances for each `.fasta` file.
+Only one style can be provided for each run.
+If using "ratio" (values from 0 to 1; the total sum has to be 1), the total number of reads for the sample will be taken from `-n` in the command-line design parameters.

 When using Design as taxa, the taxon column can be omitted.
 Parameters can be as many columns as desired from: mean, sd_len, posrate, profile, basecaller, circular, custom, error_profile, no_metrics, unweighted, and equally.
 All these parameters are the same as stated in [Command-line design parameters](#clindt) and can be customized for each `.fasta` file here.
 In this design, each `.fasta` file corresponds to unique taxa in the sample.

 When setting parameters in the `-f` file they will override the parameters coming from the command line, if a "-" is provided, the value will be taken from the command line.
 If no value was provided in the command line, the default value for that parameter will be assigned as stated in [Command-line design parameters](#clindt).
 For flag parameters like circular and error_profile, the value in the `-f` file to use the flag is "true".
 The hierarchy rules of parameter value inputs (`.tsv` file > Command-line > Default values) apply to all possible designs using MeStanG.
 You can use the following examples as templates for designing samples:

-*Example 1* - Environmental standard sample with abundances provided as the number of reads
+*Example 1* - Environmental standard sample with read abundances provided as the number of reads

 Command-line: `MeStanG.py env st -f list.tsv -m 2000 -sd 200 -t 16 --circular --no_metrics --no_ids`